 Anchored to both the ground and ceiling, Chandelier, as the new structure is called, is made of about 10km of rope, supported by about 15 tonnes of steel.

-Located in the transit area, it can admit up to 50 people at any one time and will be opened to travellers in a few weeks’ time.
+Located in the transit area, it can admit up to 50 people at any one time.

 The terminal, which took about four years to build, is a vital part of Changi’s plans to accommodate a growing number of travellers until the giant T5 is ready around 2030.